devatreides/dump-linter/README.md

 ### Running the linter with custom rule

 Since this is a risky rule, the default command `php-cs-fixer fix -v` will not work.
 Therefore, to allow the rule to make the expected changes, you need to give the linter permission to perform risky actions.
-You do this by adding the `--allow risky=yes` flag.
+You do this by adding the `--allow-risky=yes` flag.

 ## LICENSE